1. Goals

 We use the following

-cmake is calling this HOST as well (eg. CMAKE_HOST_SYSTEM_PROCESSOR)
+cmake is calling this HOST as well (e.g. CMAKE_HOST_SYSTEM_PROCESSOR)

 Target: The architecture of the resulting binaries